 A. Spinal Issues can lead you to the nerves compression due to “Bulging Disc” or “Herniated

-Disc”, condition that can be permanent or temporary.
+Disc”, a condition that can be permanent or temporary.

-Bulging Disc is a more common condition, often temporary, caused from overloading the lumbar spinal tract.
+Bulging Disc is a more common condition, often temporary, caused by overloading the lumbar spinal tract.

-This overloading can be functional ( overuse of musculoskeletal system ) or Structural ( reduction of “Shock Absorber Function” of the Spine).
+This overloading of the spine can be functional ( overuse of the musculoskeletal system ) or Structural ( reduction of “Shock Absorber Function” of the Spine).

 Modifications of the physiological curvatures compromise the shock absorber function of the spine itself.

 At the same way structural issue of the spinal disc ( e.g. dehydration ) can lead to the reduction of shock absorber function of the spine.

 Herniated Disc is a less common condition but with the same causes of the bulging disc, even if with more effects on the spinal structure.

 A. Musculoskeletal System Issues are the most common cause of back pain.

 They can be assessed through a good Postural Assessment to check all the muscular imbalances and forces imbalances of the body’s equilibrium.